“Black” Lyrics Meaning (Pearl Jam)

 Tattooed everything

-“Washed in black” suggests erasure—like the happiness in those moments has been completely overtaken by sorrow.
+“Washed in black” means the happiness in those moments has been completely overtaken by sorrow.

-“Tattooed everything” means the pain isn’t temporary.
+The idea of being tattooed shows how the breakup has affected him.
 It’s imprinted on him permanently, marking him in a way that can’t be undone.

 I take a walk outside, I’m surrounded by some kids at play